Zennoon/alx-low_level_programming/0x14-bit_manipulation/README.md

 4-clear_bit.c: Given an unsigned long int, and an index, the function sets the value of the bit at that index in the binary form of the given number to 0 if it isn't already.

+5-flip_bits.c: Given two unsigned long integers, the function computes and returns the number of bit flips that would have to be done to convert one of them to the other.